Green Park Station Given Green Light

 Open Late 2020

-A revised timetable for delivery for Green Park Station will see the station and new building open for passenger use in late 2020.
+A revised timetable for delivery for Green Park will see the station and new building open for passenger use in late 2020.

 Councillor Tony Page, Reading Borough Council’s Lead Member for Strategic Environment, Planning and Transport, said: